Easy Turkey Brine Recipe – How to Brine a Turkey

-A basic turkey brine is a simple way to add flavor to turkey or any poultry.
-Follow these easy steps for a how to brine a turkey for juicy and perfectly cooked holiday birds every time.
+A basic turkey brine recipe is a simple way to add flavor to turkey or any poultry.
+Follow these easy steps for how to brine a turkey for juicy and perfectly cooked holiday birds every time.
 But first, let’s talk about what a brine is.